 Community members' help is needed with this plan both on technical recommendations but also on the ground work (stream clean-up, buffer restoration, etc.).
 Keep up with plan progress and activities thru our website and Facebook page as well as LFUCG's Facebook page and Watershed Planning page.

-West Hickman Watershed Management Plan (DRAFT)
+West Hickman Watershed Management Plan (EPA Approved)

 Map of West Hickman Creek's Areas of Concern and Proposed Projects